By bicycle through the north of France – Part 2

 At the Bagpiper Monument I leave the coastal region and turn southwest to cut off the adjacent Cotentin Peninsula.
 It is afternoon, the last day of June, and the streets are quite busy with rush hour traffic from the city of Caen.
 Unfortunately I have to drive around the town first, always somehow stuck between the commuters and the tractors.
 In addition there is of course the wind – once again from the front.
 The rear landscapes of the Normandy coast are mainly agricultural – there are only a few small woods and not too many hedgerows in this corner.
 Open country thus, easy play for the wind.
 Only towards evening the traffic calms down – or I finally reach the more remote roads.

 This is the region of Calvados.
-An apple brandy, which in the past probably every farmer distilled himself.
+An apple brandy, which in the past probably every farmer distilled himself in the Normandy.
 Only since the 1950s has the cultivation and production been strictly regulated and the designation protected as a trademark.
 I have never tasted it before, I am not a friend of hard alcohol and no opportunity has arisen.
 So, not having to buy a bottle, but taking a few sips from someone.
 The Calvados reminds me more of a book – „Arch of Triumph“ by Erich Maria Remarque*.
 That was on my father’s bookshelf and I read it rather than the world-famous „All Quiet on the Western Front*“.
 In the meantime I remember above all that the main hero Ravic lived as a refugee in Paris and often drank a Calvados.
 Apparently he was good against everything – cold, stomach ache, mental suffering…

 When I hit the first piece of forest, I decide to continue for a few more kilometers.
 It’s too open in the landscape, and it’s right next to the road.
 And it is still relatively early in the evening.
 According to Garmin I find the next forest in about 8, 9km distance at a level crossing.
 That’s true then.
 Away from some scattered plots of land I drive along a railroad track and then turn off into the forest area.
 I stretch my tarp in a young forest that night.
 Relatively light, but with a pleasant soft cover of leaves, which complements my rather thin mattress very well.
 Then I enjoy a late dinner and read a few more pages in the eReader.* July begins with a quiet, restful night.